razrog/StudentServer/README.md

 ###Main Requests :

-	 /students/add?studentId=1234&studentName=Israel Israeli&studentGPA=90
+	· /students/add?studentId=1234&studentName=Israel Israeli&studentGPA=90
-		○ Adds New Student to the system - Only 'studentID ' is mandatory /students/remove?studentId=1234
+		· Adds New Student to the system - Only 'studentID ' is mandatory · /students/remove?studentId=1234
-		○ Removes student from System by given id /students/showStudent?studentId=1234
+		· Removes student from System by given id
+	· /students/showStudent?studentId=1234
-		○ Get Student details by given id
+		· Get Student details by given id
-	 /students/fill
+	· /students/fill
-		○ Fill All the data file with random values /students/clear
+		· Fill All the data file with random values
+	· /students/clear
-		○ Empty the File
+		· Empty the File

 In order to load fast response to each request.
 The system was build in such way :
-	###Caching Students into Map Object  - Key : ID , Value : Student (Object)
+	- Caching Students into Map Object  - Key : ID , Value : Student (Object)
-	###Thread that write the map to Disk every 10 second (Should be 1 minute , but for the testing purpose it was set into 10 seconds)
+	- Thread that write the map to Disk every 10 second (Should be 1 minute , but for the testing purpose it was set into 10 seconds)

-#Components
+Components

-###Server  -  Jetty Server was used in order to deploy a quick java application on server.
+Server  -  Jetty Server was used in order to deploy a quick java application on server.
 In the project:
 	1.loads file resources (home.html)
 	2.loads servlets to the server (controller.java)
 	3.Starts Server

-###Student - basic Student Object :
+Student - basic Student Object :
 Used to write/return a student from the System
-	- StudentID
+	· StudentID
-	- StudentName
+	· StudentName
-	- Student Gender
+	· Student Gender
-	- StudentGPA
+	· StudentGPA

-###ResourceHandler (interface )
+ResourceHandler (interface )
 Has all the server methods

-###FileResourceHandler
+FileResourceHandler
 Created to deal with the File writing/deleting methods.
 Contains : idToStudentMap - Cunncurent Map Object (String id , Student student)